aphp/edsnlp/docs/pipelines/ner/drugs.md

 # Drugs

 The `eds.drugs` pipeline component detects mentions of French drugs (brand names and active ingredients) and adds them to `doc.ents`.
-Each drug has an associated [ATC](https://en.wikipedia.org/wiki/Anatomical_Therapeutic_Chemical_Classification_System) code.
-ATC classifies drugs into groups.
+Each drug is mapped to an [ATC](https://en.wikipedia.org/wiki/Anatomical_Therapeutic_Chemical_Classification_System) code through the Romedi terminology [@cossin:hal-02987843].
+The ATC classifies drugs into groups.

 ## Usage